Menu

 write

-- name: create_issue
+- name: resolve_issue

-description: Create an issue
+description: Mark an issue as resolved

-path: /repos/{owner}/{repo}/issues
+path: /issues/{issue_id}/

 permission: write